Why Mosquito Problems Peak in July for Wilmington-Area Homes

 mosquito biting person

-In Wilmington and the surrounding area, however, July is not when mosquito problems begin.
+In reality, July is not when mosquito problems begin around Wilmington.
 It is when weeks of breeding and population growth finally become impossible to ignore.
-By understanding why mosquito activity peaks in midsummer, homeowners can see why early prevention is one of the most effective ways to reduce mosquito pressure throughout the season.
+Once you understand why mosquito activity peaks in midsummer, it becomes clear why early prevention is one of the most effective ways to reduce pressure through the rest of the season.

-Mosquitoes reproduce quickly when warm temperatures and moisture are available.
-Along the North Carolina coast, these conditions begin developing in the spring and continue into early summer.
+Mosquitoes reproduce quickly once warm temperatures and moisture are available, and along the North Carolina coast those conditions start building in spring and carry into early summer.

 By July: